alekzieba/Procrastinot/README.md

 project and decompress it to obtain the source files as seen in this GitHub page.

-Then, click "Load unpacked extension...", click on the "source" folder in this project, and Procrastinot will be installed on your computer!
+Then, click "Load unpacked extension...", click on the "source" folder in this project, click "OK" or "Select", and Procrastinot will be installed on your computer!

 For some reason, Google has recently differed the ways that packaged and non-packaged Chrome extensions run, which broke the timer with the packed extension.
 Until this is